Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 # Introduction
 This project focuses on the design, simulation, and layout implementation of a transmission-gate-based analog multiplexer (MUX) using Xschem and Magic VLSI tool with SCMOS technology.
 Analog multiplexers are fundamental building blocks in communication and signal-processing systems, enabling the selection of one signal from multiple inputs for further processing.

 The designed MUX is applied to demonstrate Amplitude Shift Keying (ASK) and Binary Phase Shift Keying (BPSK) modulation techniques, showing its practical relevance in digital communication.
-The project highlights the complete VLSI workflow: schematic design and simulation in Xschem, followed by layout implementation and verification in Magic, including DRC/LVS checks.
+The project highlights the VLSI workflow from schematic design and simulation in Xschem, followed by layout implementation in Magic.

 This work serves as a reference for students and engineers aiming to understand the integration of analog circuit design, layout, and modulation applications in a practical VLSI environment.